aliasgar55/cpp-basics/notes.md

 1. This is similar to abstract method or interface in java or c-sharp
 2. Syntax for pure virtual function is `vitual int function_name() = 0;`
 3. You cant create an instance of a class that has a pure virtual function
-4. A pure virtual function is a function that dosent have a body, body of this function is defined in a function inheriting it
+4. A pure virtual function is a function that dosent have a body, body of this function is defined in a the class inheriting it
+5. Adding a pure virtual function to a class will also make it abstract
 # VISIBLITY
 1. visiblity is used to restrict the access of members and methods of a class by other code
 2. there are 3 types of visiblity in c++, private, protected, and public